-Before the earthquake, the children of Hands Together to Defend the Children (HTDC) Orphanage lived comfortably in a large house.
+Before the earthquake, the children of the Hands Together to Defend the Children (HTDC) Orphanage lived comfortably in a large house.
 The earthquake destroyed their home, killed the pastor who had supported the kids, and robbed the orphanage's supporters of their livelihoods.

 Since those early days, we've been able to provide the children of the orphanage with nutritious food, health care, education, and enriching activities like art and English classes.
 You can meet a few of the children here.

-Today, more than four years after the earthquake, our focus is on helping HTDC become self-sufficient.
-It costs €2,772 (£2,320, $3,736) a month to meet the children's needs, and our funding is rapidly running out.
-This means that it’s essential that we invest in the orphanage’s ability to earn its own money and cut down on costs.
+Today, more than five years after the earthquake, our focus is on helping HTDC become self-sufficient.
+It costs £2,125 ($3,234) a month to meet the children's needs, and we know we can't rely on our donors generosity forever.
+So, it’s essential that we invest in the orphanage’s ability to earn its own money and cut down on costs.

 Please give what you can to help cover these businesses start-up costs, and to continue meeting the children’s needs until the businesses are up and running.
-It costs just €25 (£20, $33) to feed an orphan for a month.
+It costs just £26 ($43.48) to feed an orphan for a month.